Sjord/Sjord.github.io/_posts/2019-02-27-second-order-sql-injection-in-zoneminder.md

 ## Setting up ZoneMinder

 To test the web application I first set up a test environment.
 I first tried using a docker but later switched to a virtual machine, in order to run several services installed from one package on the same host.
 I used a netinst ISO to install Debian Buster and then installed the ZoneMinder deb from the default repository.
-After following some more [installation instructions](https://zoneminder.readthedocs.io/en/stable/installationguide/debian.html#easy-way-debian-jessie) I got it running and could access the web interface with a browser.
+After following more [installation instructions](https://zoneminder.readthedocs.io/en/stable/installationguide/debian.html#easy-way-debian-jessie) I got it running and could access the web interface with a browser.

 ## Searching for unauthenticated XSS

 By default, authentication is disabled, which means no login is required to access the web application.
 After clicking through the application to see which options are available I noticed a simple feature to set the home URL and title.
-There is a link in the top-left corner, and where this links is configurable in the application.
+There is a link in the top-left corner, and the destination of this link is configurable in the application.
 This is a nice place to try stored XSS.
 Assuming that the `HOME_URL` value is put in a `<a href="…">` tag, maybe we can inject a HTML attribute by using a quote in our `HOME_URL`.
 And indeed, using the value `http://zoneminder.com" onmouseover="alert(1)` works and shows a JavaScript popup when we hover over the link.

 <img src="/images/zoneminder-home-url-xss.png" width="100%">

 However, XSS is particularly interesting if it can be used to attack higher privileged users.
 This is not applicable when authentication is disabled, so I enabled it.
 This gives a login screen when requesting the URL.
 After logging in and clicking through the application again, I noticed that login attempts are logged in the application's log.
 This can be interesting if this is also vulnerable to XSS.

 We try to log in with `<h1 onmouseover="alert(1)">XSS</h1>`, and any password.
-Of course we get an error message that the credentials are incorrect, but now the username value is also logged.
+Of course we get an error message that the credentials are incorrect, but now the username value is logged.
 When the administrator views the log, our HTML is rendered.

 <img src="/images/zoneminder-login-xss-1.png" width="100%">